 How to refer to your local service

-Self-referral means you do not need to see your GP before seeing your local mental health team, however not all patients need to be referred this way.
-Any referrals that are made by your GP or other teams within the NHS will be accepted by the team.
+Self-referral means you do not need to see your GP before seeing your local talking therapy service, however not all patients need to be referred this way.
+You can also speak to your GP who will be able to make a referral to the most appropriate service depending on your needs.

-Devon patients can self refer online into the Depression and Anxiety service (DAS) run by the Devon Partnership NHS trust.
-The service is a free, confidential NHS service for people aged 18 years and over.
+Devon patients can self refer to their local talking therapy service – TALKWORKS - online.
+The service is a free, confidential NHS service are open to anyone over the age of 18 - no matter what your gender, sexuality, age, race or belief.
 Any information you send to them is encrypted, which means it is not accessible to anyone outside of those services.

 - Exeter (covers the city of Exeter)